craftcms/docs/docs/commerce/4.x/addresses.md

 </form>
 ```

+You may also send `firstName` and `lastName` properties, separately. <Since ver="4.3.0" feature="Sending discrete first and last name params" product="Commerce" />

 ::: warning
 Any field(s) updated on an order address filled from the customer’s address book will _not_ propagate back to the source, and will break the association to it.
 Sending `shippingAddressId` and `billingAddressId` are only intended to populate an order address with existing information—not keep them synchronized.
 :::